-Field Description 5 Enable Writing of Access Key - This bit enables writing of the backdoor comparison key.
+Field Description 5 KEYACC Enable Writing of Access Key - This bit enables writing of the backdoor comparison key.
 For more detailed information about the backdoor key mechanism, refer to Section 4.5, "Security."
-0 Writes to 0xFFB0-0xFFB7 are interpreted as the start of a flash programming or erase command.
+0 Writes to 0xFFB0-0xFFB7 are interpreted as the start of a FLASH programming or erase command.
 1 Writes to NVBACKKEY (0xFFB0-0xFFB7) are interpreted as comparison key writes.
-KEYACC Reads of the flash return invalid data.
+Reads of the FLASH return invalid data.

-4.6.4 Flash Protection Register (FPROT and NVPROT)
+4.6.4 FLASH Protection Register (FPROT and NVPROT)

-During reset, the contents of the nonvolatile location NVPROT is copied from flash into FPROT.
-Bits 0, 1, and 2 are not used and each always reads as 0.
+During reset, the contents of the nonvolatile location NVPROT are copied from FLASH into FPROT.
 This register may be read at any time, but user program writes have no meaning or effect.
 Background debug commands can write to FPROT.